mikecalvo/msse_seng_5199/week05/services.md

 - Look up the artist by name and create it if not found
 - Look up the song by name and create it if not found
 - Add a play

+---
+# Testing Transactions
+- Integration tests are run inside a transaction by default and are automatically rolled back after each test
+  - Integration tests for rollbacks must be marked as transactional = false
+- Writing functional tests requires actually writing to the data store
+  - Be sure to include flush: true on saves for setup data